Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms

-VI algorithms have also benefited from advances in information geometry, a field that studies statistical models through a differential-geometric lens.
-Among other results from this field, it has been shown that the Fisher information matrix can play the role of a metric tensor such that the square of the induced Riemannian distance is locally equivalent to the KL divergence \cite{amari1985}.
-Another useful insight when exponential families are considered is the relation between the KL divergence, Bregman divergences, and dual geometry \cite{amari2010, nielsen2010}.
-These ideas can be leveraged by using the \emph{natural gradient} \cite{Amari98}, which amounts to a preconditioning of the standard gradient by the inverse Fisher information matrix.
-In the VI algorithms investigated in \cite{honkela2010, hensman2012, hoffman2013, lin2019}, the standard gradient of the evidence lower bound is thus adjusted to take into account the Riemannian geometry of the approximating distributions, leading to simpler updates and an improved behavior.
+VI algorithms have also benefited from the recent advances in information geometry, a field that studies statistical models through a differential-geometric lens.
+Among available results from this field, it has been shown that the Fisher information matrix can play the role of a metric tensor such that the square of the induced Riemannian distance is locally equivalent to the KL divergence \citep{amari2000}.
+Another useful insight, when exponential families are considered, is the relation between the KL divergence, Bregman divergences, and dual geometry \citep{nielsen2010}.
+These ideas can be leveraged by using the \emph{natural gradient} \citep{Amari98}, which amounts to preconditioning the standard (i.e., Euclidean) gradient by the inverse Fisher information matrix.
+In the VI algorithms investigated in \citep{honkela2010, hensman2012, hoffman2013, khan2018, lin2019}, the standard gradient of the evidence lower bound (ELBO) is thus adjusted to take into account the Riemannian geometry of the approximating distributions, leading to simpler updates and an improved behavior.
 Another related approach to exploit the non-Euclidean geometry of the model is to formulate the gradient updates within the geometry induced by a general divergence.
 This has been explored for VI in \citep{khan2016, khan2017} and coincides with natural gradients when the exponential family is used.

-Despite those advances, there are still shortcomings in the development and understanding of VI algorithms, and as such, we identify below two main limitations, that we will address in this work.
+Despite those numerous advances, there are still shortcomings in the development and understanding of VI algorithms, and as such, we identify below two main limitations, that we will address in this work.

-First, to the best of our knowledge, there are still few links between black-box VI algorithms and natural gradient VI algorithms in the literature.
-On the one hand, the former methods allow to tackle a broad range of targets using various divergence measures but are usually restricted to the use of standard stochastic gradients.
-On the other hand, the latter methods use the more efficient and robust natural gradients, but are often limited to certain class of divergence, target, and approximating family.
-In this direction, let us however mention that information-geometric procedures have been deployed along black-box updates in \cite{khan2016, khan2017, ji2021}, but these works remain restricted to the minimization of the exclusive KL divergence.
-One can also mention \cite{saha2020} where the minimization of an $\alpha$-divergence over a mean-field family is studied using the Fisher Riemannian geometry.
+First, to the best of our knowledge, natural gradient methods, and more generally, non-Euclidean optimization methods, are restricted to the minimization of the exclusive KL divergence.
+This is the case, for instance, of the black-box procedures leveraging natural gradients presented in \citep{khan2018, lin2019, ji2021}, of the black-box methods using the geometry induced by a divergence \citep{khan2016, khan2017}, and of the methods presented in \citep{yao2022, lambert2022} leveraging a Wasserstein-based geometry.
+Let us however mention the work of \cite{saha2020} that studies the minimization of an $\alpha$-divergence over a mean-field family using the Fisher Riemannian geometry.